-My Favorite Flocked Christmas Tree Craft
+My Favorite Flocked Christmas Tree Craft and Black Friday DAY!

-Flocked Christmas trees are a little bit magical.
-The way the light catches and creates a little sparkle.
-I loved making these flocked Christmas trees and since we don’t have snow in Southern California, I get to have a little bit of the Christmas snow magic in our house!
+Flocked Christmas trees are a little bit magical—the way the light catches and creates a little sparkle.
+I used pipe cleaners to create snowflakes and then shaped them into trees.
+I loved making these flocked Christmas trees, and since we don’t have snow in Southern California, I get to have some Christmas snow magic in our house!

 I have seen trees like this made from pipe cleaners, but I added a twist and added the snowflake crystalizing.
 Aren’t these Christmas tree crafts magical?